open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 during training.

-In addition, if the images in your validation dataset are small (\<100), you can rescale them before visualization by specify `rescale_factor=2.` or higher.
+In addition, if the images in your validation dataset are small (\<100), you can rescale them before visualization by specifying `rescale_factor=2.` or higher.

 ## Visualizer

-The visualizer is used to record all kinds of information during training and test, include logs, images and scalars.
+The visualizer is used to record all kinds of information during training and test, including logs, images and scalars.

 **Default settings:**